 I grew up in Alliance, Ohio, two hours southwest of Erie.
 I joined the Department of Mathematics here at Gannon in 1999.
-My wife Kristin and I celebrated our 25th anniversary in the summer of 2017.
-We have two college-age children and two extremely silly shih tzus.
+My wife Kristin and I have been married 26 years.
+Kristin teaches English as a Second Language at Pfeiffer-Burleigh Elementary in the Erie School District.
+We have two adult children.

 My Ph.D. is in the area of algebraic combinatorics.
 Combinatorics is the mathematics of finite sets - think about problems like counting the number of possible lottery tickets, or constructing a schedule for a sports league.
 Algebra, especially matrix algebra, is a source of both questions and solutions in combinatorics.
-More recently I have become interested in statistics for the variety of modern techniques and computational tools that are being applied in seemingly every field of knowledge.
+More recently I have become interested in statistics both for the mathematics involved and as a way to collaborate with colleagues from other departments who have data to analyze.

 My biggest claim to fame on campus is probably my appearance as a contestant on Who Wants to Be a Millionaire? in 2004.
 I was also a contestant on Jeopardy! as a graduate student, and I’ve written articles about the mathematics of both shows for Math Horizons.
 Outside of math, I enjoy travel, history, astronomy, and choral singing.
 My wife and I are big fans of the local arts scene.
 Erie has many talented, creative people.
 We attend a play, concert, ballet, or gallery event nearly every weekend and still don't manage to see everything we would like to see.